lbell/hydrogen-calendar-embeds/README.md

 ### What sorcery is this?!

-Pretty Calendar Embeds implements the excellent [Full Calendar](https://fullcalendar.io/) for you, and tosses in a little [Tippy.js](https://atomiks.github.io/tippyjs/) and [Popper](https://popper.js.org/) to make things... well... pop.
+Hydrogen Calendar Embeds implements the excellent [Full Calendar](https://fullcalendar.io/) for you, and tosses in a little [Tippy.js](https://atomiks.github.io/tippyjs/) and [Popper](https://popper.js.org/) to make things... well... pop.

 ### Can I use this to manage a calendar?